jonnygiger/hwm/README.md

 Configure the MariaDB Database using the provided .sql file.

+Configure the Python file with the MariaDB username, password, and file path.

-Run the Python web server.
+Install mariadb for Python and run the Python web server.

 Start the Python web server automatically as a service (optional).